Package 'framrsquared'

 framrosetta::fishery_coho_fram |> filter_marine(species = "COHO")

 Filters a dataframe to net fisheries.
-Will automatically detect whether it's working with a Chinook or Coho dataset if the tables were generated within this package.
-Requires a fishery_id column name.
+Will automatically detect whether it's working with a Chinook or Coho dataset if the tables were generated within this package. .data must have a fishery_id column name.

 Description

 Filters a dataframe to net fisheries.
-Will automatically detect whether it's working with a Chinook or Coho dataset if the tables were generated within this package.
-Requires a fishery_id column name.
+Will automatically detect whether it's working with a Chinook or Coho dataset if the tables were generated within this package. .data must have a fishery_id column name.

 Usage